signalbox/sdk-javascript/readme.md

   * **query** - A valid SBQL query, with replacement tags.
 See [query encoding](#query-encoding).
   * **queryReplacements** - A valid replacement object for the `query` parameter.

 Makes a request to a resources list action, returning a collection of records.
+The `success` and `error` callbacks are called with the arguments `response` and `xhr`.

 ### Read